-"Belief may be no more, in the end, than a source of energy, like a battery which one clips into an idea to make it run" J.M.
+"Belief may be no more, in the end, than a source of energy, like a battery which one clips into an idea to make it run," J.M.
 Coetzee writes in Elizabeth Costello.
 It is obvious from looking at the work of Thomas Hirschhorn and reading his texts that his battery is fully charged and firmly clipped into his ideas.
-In a way his work reminds me of the work of Jean-Michel Basquiat and Willem de Kooning's work of the 50s and 60s, which exhibit a similar drive and sense of urgency, but this may be because I've just been to a Willem de Kooning exhibition.
+His work reminds me of the work of Jean-Michel Basquiat, which exhibits a similar drive and sense of urgency.

 There is a lot to see in Anschool, as the exhibition is called.
 It is set up as a school with classrooms, reading desks, plastic yellow chairs and desks covered with blue canvas.
 The floor has been furnished with blue linoleum.
 When you notice you realize that that is what you smelled.
 There are maps on the walls with mountain rugs of industrial tape that look like some kind of tumors.
 Anschool is to school what anarchy is to established order and what the Body without Organs of Deleuze and Guattari is to the organism.
 As it says in the press release "Anschool rejects analysis, training and the creation of a 'school'. (..)
 Anschool stands for courage, curiosity and perseverance."
 I like that.
 I also like it when Hirschhorn states that he doesn't want to make things nicer and that "better is always less good."

 Anschool is at once a project in itself as a retrospective of some of the projects Hirschhorn has realized in the past few years.
-There's his Pilatus Transformator (1997, photo 2) and Hotel Democracy (2003, photo 5), first exhibited at the Tate Modern, a huge, 15 meter long 2+ meter high doll house, with enlarged news photos as wallpaper.
+There's his Pilatus Transformator (1997) and Hotel Democracy (2003), first exhibited at the Tate Modern, a huge, 15 meter long 2+ meter high doll house, with enlarged news photos as wallpaper.
 Sleep tight while the world is burning.
-Hirschhorn has mixed "real" furniture such as mirrors and table lamps with doll house furniture and children chairs.
+Hirschhorn has mixed real furniture such as mirrors and table lamps with doll house furniture and children chairs.
 Something is out of order in the new world order.
 Every room features an emergency exit, but they don't lead anywhere, they're just illustrations on the wall.

 Hirschhorn's "altars" for Raymond Carver, Piet Mondriaan and Ingeborg Bachmann and his monuments for Spinoza and Deleuze, which he erects at non-descript urban sites are equally multi-layered.
 They can be seen as mocking the kind of memorials that people put up at places where some personal tragedy has occurred, they question the politics of official monuments, but they are also a real tribute to some of Hirschhorn's intellectual heroes.
 I like the idea of these altars.
 I mean, who would put up a Spinoza monument in Amsterdam's red light district?
 Isn't that just great?